York Road Local Care Partnership

 We have a diverse Local Care Partnership that includes local GPs (Garden Surgery and The Medical Centre (Laybourn & Partners) York Road Surgery), councillors, community health services, public health, adult social care and a broad range of third sector and community groups.
 We also have partners from the Department of Work and Pensions, employment services and housing.

-One of our aims is to develop a strong identity as “York Road” to ensure that we provide services and support that meet the needs of people living in this area.
+One of our aims is to develop a strong identity as ‘York Road’ to ensure that we provide services and support that meet the needs of people living in this area.
 Before COVID-19, this included holding our partnership meetings in different community venues to learn more about our doorstep resources.
-We now have ‘virtual hosts’ who start the meeting by telling us about their service.
+We moved to ‘virtual hosts’ during COVID who would start the meeting by telling us about their service.
+We are now holding a mix of face-to-face and virtual meetings.
 You don’t need to be a regular attendee at partnership meetings to be a virtual host.
 If you offer support in our area and would like to be a virtual host, get in touch – we’d love to know more.

 Current priorities:

 We are looking at how we can work better together to provide support to people who have health needs that mean they need to see different health and care professionals at different times.
 We want to make sure we have a joined-up plan to work with people as one big team.
-We also want to make sure that having a health condition doesn’t stop anyone from enjoying life – so as part of this work, we look at what is important to people and make sure they can access things that interest them and socialise (in a COVID secure way!).
+We also want to make sure that having a health condition doesn’t stop anyone from enjoying life – so as part of this work, we look at what is important to people and make sure they can access things that interest them and socialise.

 How to get involved